 Your Profit is in Danger

 Wednesday, July 11, 2012

 The Document Management industry is all about mobile capture right now.
 Really?
 Taking pictures of documents, page by page, with a tablet/smart phone camera.
 Some of the biggies in the industry are spending huge amounts of money promoting the cause, and building complex infrastructures and image processing to handle these types of images.
+There are a number of new startups, like StratusFlow, that are focusing on solving the key problem through the cloud.
 Want to see a simple solution?

 Video below uses Microsoft SkyDrive, an iPad and PSI:Capture on the backend to read barcode photos and process the data.